AdobeDocs/campaign-classic.en/help/message-center/using/creating-a-shared-connection.md

 ## Execution instance {#execution-instance}

 In order for the control instance to be able to connect to the execution instance without having to giving a password, simply enter the IP address of the control instance in the **Message Center** access rights section.
 However, empty passwords are forbidden by default.

 To use an empty password, go to the execution instances and define a security zone limited to the IP address of the information system that delivers the events.
-This security zone must allow empty passwords and accept `<identifier> / <password>   type connections.
-For more on this, refer to   <a href="../../installation/using/configuring-campaign-server.md#defining-security-zones">this section</a>. </password></identifier>`
+This security zone must allow empty passwords and accept `<identifier> / <password>` type connections.
+For more on this, refer to [this section](../../installation/using/configuring-campaign-server.md#defining-security-zones).

 >[!NOTE]
 >